 Mr. Carlberg serves on the executive advisory board for the Shingo Institute which is the home of the Shingo Prize, the world’s highest standard for operational excellence.
 He also serves on the board of directors for the Association for Manufacturing Excellence, an international nonprofit educational and benchmarking organization.

-Christian Houborg has been responsible for the past nine years for the Lean transformation at Lundbeck, a Danish-based pharmaceutical company.
+Previous to Biogen, Mr. Houborg was responsible for the Lean transformation at Lundbeck, a Danish-based pharmaceutical company.
 Before taking on the Lean challenge, he was responsible for Lundbeck’s supply chain strategy and management processes in his role as personal assistant to the executive vice president for production.
 Since 2009, Mr. Houborg has combined the leadership of the Lean transformation with the role of vice president for service and technical operations, which includes the following areas: facility services, corporate real estate, corporate health, safety and environment, corporate engineering and technical services.

 Frank Koentgen is a successful entrepreneur, research scientist and international biotechnology leader with more than 25 years experience in research and development in molecular genetics.
 He is co-founder and CEO of Ozgene, located in Perth, Western Australia.
 Ozgene provides contract research services for global markets and prides itself as a research organization managed by scientists, for scientists.
 Under Dr. Koentgen’s leadership, Ozgene was awarded an “Emerging Exporter Award” by the Premier of Western Australia.
 Ozgene has also been a recipient of the “Rising Stars Award,” which recognizes and celebrates the ten fastest growing, private companies in Western Australia.
 In addition, Dr. Koentgen is a former Ernst & Young “Entrepreneur of the Year” finalist in Western Australia.